Add a global session policy rule

 Rules describe the conditions of policy behavior, like requests from a geographical location or whether the user is on or off a trusted network.

 When a user attempts to sign in, they're evaluated by each rule in Priority order until one matches.
 Be sure that the rules are arranged in an order that restricts access to users with high-risk conditions.
-Don't prioritize a rule that applies to everyone over one that applies to only users out of zone, because the policy evaluation will stop when it reaches the everyone rule.
+Don't prioritize a rule that applies to everyone over one that applies to only users out of a zone, because the policy evaluation stops when it reaches the everyone rule.

 There's no limit to the number of rules that a global session policy can have, but it must have at least one.